inferablehq/inferable-go/README.md

 # Inferable Go Client

 Inferable Go Client is a Go package that provides a client for interacting with the Inferable API.
-It allows you to register your go services against the Inferable control plane.
+It allows you to register your go functions against the Inferable control plane.

 ## Installation